 To learn more about how we test, check out our full parental control testing methodology here.

-We tested Aura Parental Controls by installing the app on our Samsung Galaxy S10 device and monitoring its usage from our Chrome browser on desktop.
+We tested Aura Parental Controls by installing the app on our iPhone 13 and monitoring its usage from Chrome on our laptop.

-Set up was easy and only required a quick login on the device then adding a child by inputting their name and birthday.
-The birthday is important because the child needs to be under 18 for these restrictions to be allowed on their device.
+Set up was easy and only required a quick login on the device, then adding a child by inputting their name and birthday.
+The birthday is important because the child must be under 18 for these restrictions to be applied to their device.

-We also needed to allow a few permissions before the app could work.
-The main ones were the ability to work in the background (which could drain the battery faster) and allowing the app to work as a Virtual Private Network (VPN).
+We also needed to grant a few permissions before the app could function properly.
+The main ones were accessing the iOS Screen Time function and allowing the app to work as a virtual private network (VPN).
 This means all information transmitted to the internet goes through Aura first, which is how they track and limit app usage.

-Once we got the app set up on our phone, we checked out our parent-view dashboard to see what features we had.
-The dashboard provides an overview of each child's device usage, most recent activity, and if they tried to visit any apps that were blocked.
+Once we had set up the app on our phone, we checked out our parent-view dashboard to see what features we had.
+The dashboard provides an overview of each child's device usage, the most recent activity, and whether they attempted to visit any blocked apps.

 From here, we were also able to immediately deny access to all apps on the phone just by clicking the "Pause" button.
-All filters, limitations, and tracking is done on the child-level, so you can customize it for each of your children's needs.
+All filters, limitations, and tracking are done at the child level, so you can customize them for each of your children's needs.

 We found the ability to block apps worked well.
 You can choose to filter content by blocking apps, restricting websites, and forcing safe search.
-We found most of the main apps were included in the list, but not sure what would happen if there was an app we wanted to block that wasn't on the list.
+We found that most of the main apps were included in the list, but we are unsure what would happen if there was an app we wanted to block that wasn't on the list.

-Blocking works by limiting internet access to the app or website you specify.
-Your child can still open the app and use anything that doesn't require the internet, but they won't be able to message or load new content.
+Blocking works by limiting internet access to the specified app or website.
+Your child can still open the app and use features that don't require an internet connection, but they won't be able to send messages or load new content.

-You can also define time limits per app, so you can block access to fun apps while still keeping important apps, like the ones you use to communicate with them, fully functional.
+You can also define time limits per app, allowing you to block access to fun apps while keeping important ones, such as those used for communication, fully functional.

-We also tried the safe gaming feature, which is only available on Windows computers with Aura Antivirus installed.
-This feature is called ProtectMe by Kidas and monitors communication on common games and gaming communication apps like Discord.
+We also tried the Safe Gaming feature, which is only available on Windows computers with Aura Antivirus installed.
+This feature, called ProtectMe by Kidas, monitors communication on common games and gaming communication apps, such as Discord.

-We installed it and got some of our friends to "harass" on Discord but received no alerts.
-It seems reports only come out every Tuesday and there's no way to check on progress before then.
-We'll hold off judgement until we get our report, but we'd like a more real-time approach to cyberbullying protection.
+We installed it and got some of our friends to "harass" on Discord, but received no alerts.
+It appears that reports are only released every Tuesday, and there's no way to check on progress before then.
+We'll hold off judgment until we get our report, but we'd like a more real-time approach to cyberbullying protection.

-Unfortunately, we were disappointed in the fact that we were able to easily delete the app from our phone and our dashboard didn't notify us that it was disconnected.
-If you have a older child or teen that's prone to breaking rules, this will make it a nightmare to keep the app on their device.
-Aura does post instructions on how to stop this on iPhone, but not Android.
+Although this is exclusive to Android, we were disappointed that we could easily delete the app from our phone, and our dashboard didn't notify us that it had been disconnected.
+If you have an older child or teen who's prone to breaking rules, this will make it a nightmare to keep the app on their device.

-Overall, we had a positive experience when it came to screen time management and content filtering features.
+Overall, we had a positive experience with screen time management and content filtering features.
 The app is unobtrusive for both the parent and the child, plus it covers all the basics well.

 Who is Aura best for?